umccr/infrastructure/cdk/apps/dev_worker/README.md

 The instance takes time to load up, it may not be at the stage that it's ready to accept logins or is yet to populate the authorized keys.

-### Session timed out whilst trying to run a notebook
+### Session timed out immediately whilst trying to run a notebook
 >Session: alexis.lucattini@umccr.org-0093f9ff6b4505b52 timed out

 This will happen if there's no activity on the port.
 You need to start the notebook first and then log in.